aregsar/aregsarblog/blog/2020/my-phpstorm-development-setup/index.md

 > Make sure to install and configure the PHP XDebug extension before this section

-This is setup only for php script debugging. further configuration needed for Laravel debugging.
+This is setup only for PHP script debugging. further configuration needed for Laravel debugging.

 open preferences dialog using `cmd+,`